SeekerRook/cpn-py/README.md

 pip install -U cnpy
 ```

-You can install `cpnpy` directly from source.
-If you have a proper `setup.py`, you could run:
+You can install `cpnpy` directly from source:
 ```bash
 pip install -e .
 ```